-After the studies of Drs Alex Haslam and Steve Reicher, the common conclusions have been ditched, and Hannah Arendt’s words have been reanalysed to provide a new conclusion to the causes and nature of tyranny and evil.
-Instead of simply summarising Haslam’s theory, however, it’s necessary to study his newer formulation of old conclusions to analyse a different, lesser-known social experiment called The Third Wave Experiment.
+After the studies of Drs Alex Haslam and Steve Reicher, the common conclusions have been ditched, and Hannah Arendt’s words have been reanalyzed to provide a new conclusion to the causes and nature of tyranny and evil.
+Instead of simply summarising Haslam’s theory, however, it’s necessary to study his newer formulation of old conclusions to analyze a different, lesser-known social experiment called The Third Wave Experiment.

 The Third Wave Experiment

-Ron Jones’s students didn’t know they were taking part in an attempt to show how they too could fall into step when a tyrannical authority was present.
-Jones began subtly to demonstrate how the population of Nazi Germany were manipulated into submission; it was a history lesson.
+Ron Jones’s students didn’t know they were taking part in an attempt to show how they, too, could fall into step when a tyrannical authority was present.
+Jones began subtly to demonstrate how the population of Nazi Germany was manipulated into submission; it was a history lesson.
 The Third Wave Experiment took place over five school days.
-The first day, the students acted almost as if it were a game and obeyed the commands of their teacher who they already trusted and respected.
+On the first day, the students acted almost as if it were a game and obeyed the commands of their teacher, who they already trusted and respected.

 On the third day, Jones began to worry that things were going too far.
-Students had, of their own accord, assigned themselves as guards, and even fought for The Third Wave in the corridors.
-Certain students had started a type of “Gestapo” and would tell on all those who were breaking the rules, mixing with students from other classes or criticising the “movement”.
-Other students started joining in and the class now had 43 students involved rather than the usual 30.
-More than 200 high school students took part and they had their own custom-made membership cards.
-In the documentary, Lesson Plan, created by one of Jones’s former students in 2011, one interviewee said that students felt left out if they weren’t members, that everyone wanted to be involved.
+Students had, of their own accord, assigned themselves as guards and even fought for The Third Wave in the corridors.
+Certain students had started a type of “Gestapo” and would tell on all those who were breaking the rules, mixing with students from other classes, or criticizing the “movement”.
+Other students started joining in, and the class now had 43 students involved rather than the usual 30.
+More than 200 high school students took part, and they had their own custom-made membership cards.
+In the documentary Lesson Plan, created by one of Jones’s former students in 2011, one interviewee said that students felt left out if they weren’t members and that everyone wanted to be involved.
 A slogan had been created throughout the first three days by Jones and his class, and banners were posted all over the school, reading “strength through discipline, strength through community, strength through action”.

 The Major Questions

-In her book, Eichmann in Jerusalem (1963), Hannah Arendt wrote about the apparent “normal” psychological behaviour Adolf Eichmann demonstrated during his trial.
-The world misinterpreted her idea of the “banality of evil”; many believed that the phrase meant that within each of us there is evil and that the Nazi criminals were “ordinary” people “simply following orders”.
+In her book Eichmann in Jerusalem (1963), Hannah Arendt wrote about the apparent “normal” psychological behavior Adolf Eichmann demonstrated during his trial.
+The world misinterpreted her idea of the “banality of evil”; many believed that the phrase meant that within each of us, there is evil and that the Nazi criminals were “ordinary” people “simply following orders”.
 This conclusion falls flat on the hard ground, as many critics have concluded, including Arendt herself.

 What Was Revealed

-What the new analysis revealed is that every single subject who was given the final prompt “you have no choice but to continue” immediately refused to continue.
-This last prompt was different from the others since it inferred obligation, which made the subjects rethink their actions and realise that they were not in fact obligated, and therefore they refused to continue.
+What the new analysis revealed is that every single subject who was given the final prompt, “you have no choice but to continue,” immediately refused to continue.
+This last prompt was different from the others since it inferred obligation, which made the subjects rethink their actions and realize that they were not, in fact, obligated, and therefore they refused to continue.
 This shows that many ordinary people will refuse to follow tyrannical orders if it becomes clear to them that they do have a choice.
 The prompt was given in the imperative, but it highlighted that the imperative was literally lacking.
 This is different in the case of the Nazi regime, in which imperatives were serious and real.

 Jones was a teacher who usually granted his students a lot of leeway.
-He normally let them call him “Ron”, and was much respected, charismatic and popular.
-Ron Jones himself was, at the time, part of the Black Panther movement which was a far-Left activist organisation that was strongly opposed to the Vietnam war and the US government.
+He normally let them call him “Ron”, and was much respected, charismatic, and popular.
+Ron Jones himself was, at the time, part of the Black Panther movement, which was a far-Left activist organization that was strongly opposed to the Vietnam War and the US government.
 Some would say he abused this confidence that the students had in him to play the tyrant, but, ultimately, he was still respected by the students and his colleagues even after the movement was exposed as a lie.

-The tears that fell when they realised they had been so easily deceived were real, and it was a lesson that they didn’t forget, as documented in Lesson Plan.
-Jones was himself alarmed by how far his students took the movement to heart and how they orchestrated a group of guardians and SS style spies to worm out the “traitors” to the movement.
+The tears that fell when they realized they had been so easily deceived were real, and it was a lesson that they didn’t forget, as documented in Lesson Plan.
+Jones was himself alarmed by how far his students took the movement to heart and how they orchestrated a group of guardians and SS-style spies to worm out the “traitors” to the movement.

 Can Social Experimentation be Morally Tenable?

-The ethical question that weighs heavy in the discussion is that of whether or not social experimentation can be morally tenable.
+The ethical question that weighs heavy in the discussion is whether social experimentation can be morally tenable.
 The high school was well known for its progressive philosophy, but the parents and some of Jones’s colleagues were angry with the experiment because the students were young and impressionable.
-Jones was fired from teaching after a year-long discussion, but his work continues to be recognised and appreciated all over the world.
+Jones was fired from teaching after a year-long discussion, but his work continues to be recognized and appreciated worldwide.
 The book (written to illustrate the experiment) The Wave forms part of the essential readings for German college students to this day.
-Some former students explain that their parents at the time didn’t talk about emotions, and taught their children to respect the government and authorities, but that the Third Wave Experiment gave them a different point of view on blindly following orders and authorities—they appreciated the fact that they had been given the opportunity to see through their naivety.
+Some former students explain that their parents at the time didn’t talk about emotions and taught their children to respect the government and authorities, but that the Third Wave Experiment gave them a different point of view on blindly following orders and authorities—they appreciated the fact that they had been given the opportunity to see through their naivety.
 Would it not, then, have been more morally deplorable for a history tutor to accept the fact that his students were living in blissful ignorance?

-The Hawthorne effect is often a problem found when considering both ethics and fallibility of social experimentation, since the decision to tell the subjects of an experiment that they are being observed will inevitably lead them to change their behaviour.
-Knowing that one is being monitored changes one’s behaviour significantly.
-To avoid the Hawthorne effect, Milgram told the volunteers that the subject was, in fact, the “learner” behind the screen, and not themselves.
-This kind of lie has been criticised for being inherently unethical but is, in fact, the only way in which experimenters can ensure that their subjects are acting in an authentic way.
+The Hawthorne effect is often a problem found when considering both ethics and fallibility of social experimentation since the decision to tell the subjects of an experiment that they are being observed will inevitably lead them to change their behavior—knowing that one is being monitored changes one’s behavior significantly.
+To avoid the Hawthorne effect, Milgram told the volunteers that the subject was, in fact, the “learner” behind the screen and not themselves.
+This kind of lie has been criticized for being inherently unethical but is, in fact, the only way in which experimenters can ensure that their subjects are acting in an authentic way.

 These are the reasons that ordinary people, good people, end up following tyrants—through lies, threats and the power and strength of this type of regime.
 Evil becomes banal when ordinary people don’t want to admit that they are implicated.
 Jones’s students regretted their having followed a tyrannical regime, even though it was fake, and the subjects of Milgram’s experiment followed orders because they perceived the experimenter as having some kind of legitimate authority.

 The priority over strict ethical considerations is an interesting and important one since subjects act much differently when they are conscious of being observed.
-Therefore, it becomes necessary in some cases to manipulate and monopolise people’s confidence.
-Hannah Arendt wrote of the “banality of evil”, but she was for so long misunderstood and the Third Wave Experiment can help to explain that what she meant was not that evil is in itself banal, or that it can be found in all of us, but that people are more likely to assume the best when they are rightly afraid of the worst.
-Ordinary people will rationalise rather than be rational when they are in a threatening or difficult situation, in order to excuse themselves for being part of something that they fundamentally disagree with.
-Evil becomes banalised by human beings, but it is not in itself banal.
-In the case of war criminals such as Adolf Eichmann, he constructed no banal excuses for his actions, and acted according to his own ideals and his own plans, according to those already set up by the Nazi regime.
+Therefore, it becomes necessary in some cases to manipulate and monopolize people’s confidence.
+Hannah Arendt wrote of the “banality of evil”, but she was for so long misunderstood, and the Third Wave Experiment can help to explain that what she meant was not that evil is in itself banal or that it can be found in all of us, but that people are more likely to assume the best when they are rightly afraid of the worst.
+Ordinary people will rationalize rather than be rational when they are in a threatening or difficult situation in order to excuse themselves for being part of something that they fundamentally disagree with.
+Evil becomes banalized by human beings, but it is not in itself banal.
+In the case of war criminals such as Adolf Eichmann, he constructed no banal excuses for his actions and acted according to his own ideals and his own plans, according to those already set up by the Nazi regime.